zarf-dev/zarf/adr/0011-scripts-actions.md

 ## Context

 Originally, the `scripts` noun was added to components to allow us to move hard-coded init business logic out of the codebase and into the package system.
 At the time there was only a `before` and `after` section with simply an array entry per command.
-Later, `prepare` was added as a way to do some thing during `zarf package create`.
+Later, `prepare` was added as a way to do something during `zarf package create`.
 As teams began to find new ways to use the capabilities, their limitations became more obvious.

 ## Decision